-He has collaborated with important ensembles and orchestras such as the Kammerorchester Basel, LFA (Lucerne Festival Academy), SJSO (Young orchestra of Switzerland), ORCAM (Orquesta de la comunidad de Madrid), Ensemble Collegium Novum, Ensemble Lemniscate or Ensemble Zone Expèrimentale.
+He has collaborated with important ensembles and orchestras such as the Kammerorchester Basel (Concertino da camera by J.Iber with the conductor Nuno Coelho); LFA (Lucerne Festival Academy) with conductors Simon Rattle, Matthias Pintscher and Peter Eötvös; SJSO (Young orchestra of Switzerland); ORCAM (Orquesta de la comunidad de Madrid); Ensemble Collegium Novum Zürich with conductor Emilio Pomárico; Ensemble Lemniscate Basel or Ensemble Zone Expèrimentale Basel.
 As a multifaceted performer, he plays in different settings; as a soloist, in chamber groups, in orchestra and ensembles.

 Born in 1992, in Huesca (Spain), Alejandro studied saxophone with David Ruiz in the Professional Conservatory of Music in Huesca.
 In 2014 he completed the Bachelor Studies in the Superior Conservatory of Castilla y León with the teacher Andrés Gomis.
 In 2016 he graduated from the Hochschule für Musik Basel with a Masters in Performance, studying under the Professor Marcus Weiss and in 2018 he graduated with a Master in music pedagogy in the same university.

 Interested in new chamber music, he is member of Égaré Saxophone Quartet and Gyre ensemble (Saxophone, Accordeon, Percussion).
 With these groups he collaborates regularly with young composers around the world creating a new repertory for these ensembles.